We operate our fleet out of two locations, Cambridge and Duxford giving you the flexible choice as to where you do your training from.

-A comprehensive qualification, the PPL syllabus includes both practical flight training and ground based study
+A comprehensive qualification, the PPL syllabus includes both practical flight training and ground based theoretical study.

-The EASA (European Aviation Safety Agency) Licence is valid throughout the UK and Europe and is usually acceptable worldwide subject to individual national requirements.
+When you learn to fly, your UK Licence will be valid throughout the UK and Europe and is usually acceptable worldwide subject to individual national requirements.

-You must be a minimum of 17 years old to obtain your licence (you may start training from the age of 14 and solo at 16) and you must hold a Class 2 medical certificate prior to flying solo.
+You can learn to fly from the age of 14 years.
+There are a few milestones to consider: Firstly you must be a minimum of 17 years old to obtain your licence (you may start building hours towards your licence from the age of 14 and complete your first solo at 16).
+Prior to your fist solo flight you must also hold a Class 2 medical certificate prior to flying solo.

-You can obtain this certificate by attending a brief medical examination with an Aero Medical Examiner (AME); we will tell you how to arrange this when you start your course.
+You can obtain this certificate by attending a brief medical examination with an Aero Medical Examiner (AME); we will be happy to advise on how to arrange this when you commence your PPL training.

-If you haven’t flown before, the Civil Aviation Authority (CAA) requires you to spend a minimum of 45 hours in the air before you can take your Final Skills Test, which is the aircraft equivalent of a driving test.
+If you haven’t flown before, the Civil Aviation Authority (CAA) requires that you spend a minimum of 45 hours in the air before you can take your final Skills Test, which is the aircraft equivalent of a driving test.

 Multiple choice exams in 9 subjects:

 - Air Law (to be passed before your first solo)